 The Garden Gallery has work on display made by Grazyna at Woodside Pottery for sale.
 Occasionally it also features work by other local potters.
-You can visit the gallery if you are here for a pottery session otherwise please call first to arrange a visit if you are considering purchasing a piece of pottery.
+You can visit the gallery if you are here for a pottery session, otherwise please call first to arrange a visit if you are considering purchasing a piece of pottery.

 There are medium sized kilns on site which fire the clay.
 Pieces are usually fired twice.

 The first firing is a long, slow firing with a gradual increase in temperature up to about 1000 deg centigrade.
 This completely dries out the clay and turns it into a porous, ceramic body which is ready to accept the final glaze.